-What is the Landlord Responsible for in a Triple Net Lease?
+What Obligations Does a Landlord Have Under a Triple Net Lease?

 There are several types of commercial real estate leases because there is no common lease template or standard form at the state or national level.
 Unless you are dealing with the same landlord on the same property, the chances of seeing a lease agreement that is even somewhat identical to a previous lease agreement are quite unlikely.
 The term of a lease also varies greatly, and shorter is not necessarily preferable.
 All of this emphasizes the importance of knowing the terms and conditions of a lease agreement.

 A triple net lease is one of the most common leasing structures (or NNN).

 A triple net lease, a double net lease, a single net lease, a full-service lease, or even a gross or modified-gross lease all specify who is liable for things like taxes, insurance, and common area maintenance.
 As you can think, this has a substantial influence on the overall cost of leasing the property.

 What is a triple net lease?

 A triple net lease, often known as a NNN lease, is a common commercial real estate leasing structure.
 A condition of a Triple Net Lease stipulates that the tenant is responsible for certain expenses associated with the property’s operation in addition to the basic rent.
 These costs are divided into three “Nets.”

 Each “N” or “Net” represents:

 Operating expenditures, often known as CAM – Common Area Maintenance, are the costs associated with running the property.
 Repairs and maintenance charges, garbage removal, snow removal, landscaping, parking lot upkeep, security and fire safety, elevator maintenance, property management, external lighting, and other fees are included.